-This week, Sean, Anna, Melinda, & Michelle look at recent releases from Yen Press, Viz Media, & Kodansha Comics.
+This week, Sean, Anna, MJ, & Michelle look at recent releases from Yen Press, Viz Media, & Kodansha Comics.

 Accel World, Vol. 1 | By Reki Kawahara, HIMA, and Hiroyuki Aigamo | Yen Press – When I reviewed the Sword Art Online manga, I was fortunate that I had not read the initial light novel first, so I was able to enjoy it for what it was, then read the novel and see additional depth.
 With Accel World the novel came out first, an the manga can’t help but suffer next to it.
 Not that there’s anything particularly bad about this adaptation; I dislike Haruyuki’s character design, but that’s on the original author and designer.
 It gives visuals to a static light novel.
 But nothing is really added to make this essential, so if you’re a fan of the Accel World light novels, I’d recommend just sticking to them.
 This is OK, but it doesn’t grab you and say “read me too!”. – Sean Gaffney